arpowers/andrew-powers-site/content/posts/namingCompany/post.md

 A lot of people think that a brand name should somehow explain what there company does.
 These category of naming is called “descriptive” branding and there are many downsides to it.

-Think about it, your brand is always presented with _context_ so adding a description in the name is unnecessary and redudant.
-Imagine, if Google had named themselved "Good Search Inc," then every time a journalist would introduce the company it would go something like this:
+Think about it, your brand is always presented with _context_ so adding a description in the name is unnecessary and redundant.
+Imagine, if Google had named themselves "Good Search Inc," then every time a journalist would introduce the company it would go something like this:

 > Good Search is a, ah, um, a good search company that makes it easier to search for stuff.